makethedayunique/pandama-backend/README.md

 # pandama
-Pandama is a online store that sells all kinds of Chinese featured products to all Chinese students in Pittsburgh
+Pandama is a online store that sells all kinds of Chinese featured products to all Chinese students in Pittsburgh.